 Dimensionless fundamental constants need only be the same at all points within a particular physical universe.
 The values in distinct, non-interacting universes may be different.
 If there is no fundamental reason a constant should have a particular value, then the PCS must encompass a host of universes covering the range of acceptable values.
-Yet these values must be countable (either discrete/quantized, or at least represented by rational numbers).
+Yet these values should be countable (either discrete/quantized, or at least represented by rational numbers).
 All the worlds otherwise could not have meaningful existence within the PCS.

 Even fundamental dimensional constants (whose numeric values depend on the choice of physical units) should be the same for all observers in a given universe, when measured with respect to reproducible units characteristic of fundamental physical processes.
 In particular, the speed of light in a vacuum, commonly denoted by the symbol c, appears to constitute a universal limit to the rate at which information can propagate through space.
+[Note that distinct limiting speeds for different types of information would lead to inconsistencies.]

 As first proposed by the physicist Niestu in his theory of inertial invariance, the speed c has the same value for all observers, irrespective of their state of motion.
 This is contrary to classical expectations, whereby an observer moving toward (away from) a light source detects a higher (lower) relative light speed than an observer at rest with respect to the source.
 That c is finite may be expected from an ideobasic viewpoint.
-An infinite speed is a special, limiting case of a general value, and the PCS should opt for the most general conception.
+An infinite speed is a special, limiting case of a general value, and the PCS should opt for the least encumbered conception.

 Niestu introduced a major paradigm shift in physics when he showed that a common value for c implies that time (space) intervals measured by one observer may be partially seen as space (time) intervals by an observer in a relative state of motion; time and space do not exist separately, but must be combined into a unified timespace [scientists of Fleegello's era apparently preferred this expression to today's more common spacetime].
-The effect is tiny at low velocities, but becomes significant as speed approaches c (so-called Niestiik speeds).
+The effect is tiny at low velocities, but becomes significant as speeds approach c (so-called Niestiik speeds).
 The associated coordinate transformation between reference frames in a relative state of motion is distinct from that of classical physics.
 If the equations of motion are to remain invariant under a velocity transformation, then those equations must be modified as well.
-A remarkable consequence of inertial invariance is that any mass m is associated with an energy $mc^2$ .
-For a free particle, the relationship between total energy E, momentm p, and rest mass $m_o$ becomes
+A remarkable consequence of inertial invariance is that any mass m is associated with an energy mc^2 .
+For a free particle, the relationship between total energy E, momentm p, and rest mass m_0 is

-$E^2 = p^2 c^2 + m_o^2 c^4$ .
+$$E^2 = p^2 c^2 + m_o^2 c^4 .$$